 - Each additional investment added to a portfolio increases the portfolio's complexity.
 Additional funds add to the burden of monitoring investments and rebalancing them.
 It often requires one to allocate across multiple account types, which further complicates the whole affair.
 (See the Rube Goldberg image above for more details.)

 My own feeling is both the three-fund portfolio and the slice and dice portfolio will work, but complication is the real difference.
-And for what it’s worth, robo advisors like Wealthfront and Betterment use somewhat complicated portfolios.
+And for what it’s worth, robo advisors like Betterment use somewhat complicated portfolios.
 The difference is that they handle all of the rebalancing for you.